 3. Patterns

-Patterns in price charts are recurring formations that suggest future price movements based on historical behavior.
+Patterns in price charts are recurring formations that suggest future price movements based on historical behaviour.
 They help traders predict price movements by understanding market psychology and sentiment.

 Candlestick Patterns